shourya01/shourya01.github.io/index.md

 ### Pixxel Space

-I am working as an intern in Pixxel Space, a startup company which is aiming to launch a constellation of earth observing satellites.
+I worked as a research intern at Pixxel Space.
+Pixxel is aiming to launch a constellation of earth observing satellites and revolutionize space-based data collection by using it to solve day-to-day problems.
-Data collected from this constellation will be fed to advanced AI for predictive analysis of soil components for customers.

-As a part of the company, I helped in co-writing **Orbital Debris Assessment Report (ODAR)** ([what is ODAR?](https://docs.fcc.gov/public/attachments/DOC-354773A1.pdf)), which is required by any satellite operator for FCC to license their satellite launch.
+As a part of the company, I was involved in orbital trajectory simulation for certain upcoming satellites.

 I also gained exposure to softwares such as NASA's GMAT, AGI's STK, and a.i.
 Solutions' FreeFlyer.

 ### Multibeam Satellite Precoding

-I undertook a graded Design Project under the guidance of Dr. Nitin Sharma at BITS Pilani KK Birla Goa Campus.
+I undertook a graded Design Project at BITS Pilani KK Birla Goa Campus.
 As a part of the project, I understood the concept of signal power management and precoding in communication systems.
 I also proposed a few methods for efficient precoding in a SATCOM (Satellite Communication) system.